Aeroraven/ifrit-distribution/README.md

 # ifrit-distribution
 Java packages to help render and animate stuffs on consoles.
-This repository only contains distributed JAR files.
+This repository only contains distributed JAR files.<br/>
+<s>Deals AOE Arts Damage in a long line</s>